Q&A About Admissions

 We do not recommend specific colleges or universities.
 The college must be accredited and those having an active pre-health advisory committee and predental society are recommended.

-The School of Dentistry provides complete information about admission requirements to predental advisors and to predental students.
+The College of Dentistry provides complete information about admission requirements to predental advisors and to predental students.
 Counseling is available.

 What specific college courses must an applicant take?